In CAC's new series, In Conversation, we invite Chicago's arts and cultural visionaries to explore important topics shaping the field today.

 For the first iteration of In Conversation, Kate Dumbleton and Angelique Power will draw from their combined experience in philanthropy, education, engagement, and artistic and executive direction to unpack the concept of Adaptive Leadership.
 They will share the evolution of their professional practices, their perspectives on leadership in the arts today, and discuss the importance of skills such as listening and collaboration for thriving in an ever-evolving world.
 The conversation will focus on philosophical as well as practical concerns and strategies that can be implemented throughout the sector.

-Kate Dumbleton is the Artistic and Executive Director for the Hyde Park Jazz Festival and an Assistant Professor at the School of the Art Institute of Chicago in the MA program in Arts Administration and Policy.
+Kate Dumbleton is the Artistic and Executive Director for the Hyde Park Jazz Festival and an Associate Professor at the School of the Art Institute of Chicago in the MA program in Arts Administration and Policy.
 Kate joined the Hyde Park Jazz Festival and SAIC in the fall 2012 from the position of Executive Director of the critically acclaimed Chicago Jazz Ensemble.
 Her work in jazz, improvised music and performance spans more than two decades.

 Kate's experience includes music direction for jazz clubs and festivals; curatorial direction of artist residencies; direction of interdisciplinary projects in music, dance, theater, visual art, film; venue and record label management; administrative direction; and artist management.
 She owned and operated a successful performance, exhibition space/wine bar in the Bay Area from 2000-2006.
 Kate holds a B.A. from Hamilton College in Clinton, NY and an MA from the School of the Art Institute of Chicago.